vaadin/hackathon-24-3/README.md

 * Fixed a potential breaking change introduce by Navigation Access Control https://github.com/vaadin/flow/pull/18176
   Credits goes to @SebastianKuehnau that opened the Pandora Box
-* Tested the DTO support in a Hilla application running on Quarkus The application is in this repo and can be run using `./mvnw quarkus:dev` It uses [quarkus-hilla-react]() extension and it has been developed following the [quick started guide](https://github.com/mcollovati/quarkus-hilla/wiki/QuickStart-react), but using AutoCrud features.
+* Tested the AutoCrud feature in a Hilla application running on Quarkus The application is in this repo and can be run using `./mvnw quarkus:dev` It uses [quarkus-hilla-react]() extension and it has been developed following the [quick started guide](https://github.com/mcollovati/quarkus-hilla/wiki/QuickStart-react), but using AutoCrud features.